[PREV - TAKEN_LIGHTLY] [TOP]

 There does not appear to be

-anything that he isn't good
+anything that he isn't good at--

-at -- at one point he chose
+at one point he chose to do a

-to see if he could, and
+portrait painting to see if he

-succeeded superbly, to the ("The Mysterious Mickey Finn")
+to the supreme annoyance of his ("The Mysterious Mickey Finn")

 artist friends.